A GUIDE TO THE SMALL COMMUNITIES OF CHEROKEE COUNTY, NC

 Bellview once was home to Bellview Academy, which started in 1878.
-It was a school where the children from North California, Georgia and Tennessee went to get educated.
-Farming, timber and pulpwood harvesting were the main economic drivers for the community.
+It was a school where the children from North Carolina, Georgia, and Tennessee went to get educated.
+Farming, timber, and pulpwood harvesting were the main economic drivers for the community.

 Bellview is home to Cherokee County's first Confederate Memorial.

 The Brasstown community straddles the county line between Cherokee and Clay Counties.
 It's the home of John C. Campbell Folk School and Tri-County Race Track.

 Brasstown was a Cherokee town prior to the removal of 1838.
 Wanda Stalcup, director of the Cherokee County Historical Museum, said the Cherokee people who lived in the town named it for the gold pieces they saw in the Hiwassee River.
 The community sits between the two counties because that ended up being how the county lines were drawn.